elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 **The application we'll be building is a small game platform for the web**.
-We'll use Elixir and the Phoenix web framework to power the back-end, where our users can log in and keep track of their scores.
+We'll use Elixir and the Phoenix web framework to power the back-end, where players can sign in and keep track of their scores.
 Then, we'll use Elm on the front-end to create fun minigames.
 We'll tie everything together so we can pass data back and forth between the back-end and front-end.
 Users on our platform will be able to join a chat to discuss the available minigames, and